 This class is planned for those scholars with a high level of interest.
-The class provides training in fundamentals of softball, and prepares athletes for competition in the Charter Athletic Association Prerequisite: Tryouts and Teacher approval Fee Required
+The class provides training in fundamentals of softball, and prepares athletes for competition in the Charter Athletic Association

 ELECTIVE COURSES

 715 DRIVERS EDUCATION

 This class covers the classroom portion of the driver's education and does not provide any behind the wheel training.
 This course is aimed at the development of knowledge, skills and attitude necessary for performing as a competent vehicle operator.